Challenging Groups

 Quiet groups:

-When a group comprises primarily quiet people, the first meeting may not be dynamic but challenging since people want to learn more about each other.
-Therefore, you may start with an icebreaker, giving them multiple choices to share.
-For example, you may ask, "What is your favorite food, sport, or hobby," and let them choose one subject to answer.
+When a group consists mainly of quiet individuals, the first meeting may not be dynamic but challenging, as people often want to learn more about each other.
+To facilitate this, start with an icebreaker that offers multiple choices for sharing.
+For instance, you could ask, "What is your favorite food, sport, or hobby?" and allow them to choose one topic.

-The discussion topics or questions should be simple and exciting to engage everyone.
-Therefore, delegate the task of writing discussion questions to someone willing and skilled in preparing questions.
-A good discussion topic and a good set of questions motivate people to participate.
-Always ask open-ended questions.
-A "yes" or "no" question discourages participation because people fear their answers might be wrong.
-Instead, ask the group a question and let anyone answer.
-After one or two people respond, you want to invite silent listeners to participate.
-You may say, for example, "John, I can see you listening attentively.
-We’d like to hear from you whenever you are ready.
-Is there something you want to share now on this topic?"
+Discussion topics or questions should be simple yet engaging to encourage participation.
+It may be beneficial to delegate the task of writing discussion questions to someone willing and skilled at preparing them.
+A well-chosen topic and thoughtful questions can motivate attendees to contribute.
+Always aim to ask open-ended questions, as yes-or-no questions can discourage involvement by making people fear that their answers might be wrong.
+Instead, pose a question to the group and invite anyone to respond.
+After one or two people answer, encourage silent listeners to participate by saying something like, "John, I can see you listening attentively.
+We'd love to hear your thoughts whenever you feel ready.
+Do you have anything to share on this topic?"

 Dominating groups:

-As the intimacy builds up, some may unintentionally dominate the conversation, which leaves less time for others to share.
-Even a quiet group may turn into a dominating group.
-If someone dominates the conversation, approach them after the meeting or during a break.
-You may ask, for example, "Mark, I like your enthusiasm and energy.
-I need your help to encourage others to participate more.
-Since our time is limited, let's share less and see if someone else wants to share.
+As intimacy builds within a group, some individuals may unintentionally dominate the conversation, leaving less time for others to share their thoughts.
+Even a quieter group can become dominated by one or two voices.
+If you observe someone monopolizing the discussion, contact them privately after the meeting or during a break.
+You might say, "Mark, I appreciate your enthusiasm and energy.
+I would love your help in encouraging others to participate more.
+Since our time is limited, let's aim to share less and allow space for others to contribute.
 Can we do that?"

-Practice being a better listener than a talker.
-Since most leaders communicate well, they may unintentionally dominate the discussion.
-So, ask your co-leaders to signal you when you speak for too long.
+Practice being a better listener rather than a talker.
+Many leaders are skilled talkers, so they may unintentionally dominate discussions.
+Ask your co-leaders to signal you when you are speaking for too long.

 Please click on “Perseverance” to continue.